GoogleCloudPlatform/ai-platform-samples/prediction/sklearn/structured/base/README.md

 In this sample, we go over the steps to deploy a model trained with scikit-learn to AI-Platform.
 We will then use the deployed model to make some predictions.
-We will finally delete the resources created in this sample
+Optionally, we will delete the resources created in this sample.

 ## Prerequisites